Home - News & views - Fast-Track Cities London Leadership Group Launches ‘Getting to Zero’ Collaborative Housing and Immigration Grant

 Please complete the application form here.

-The timeline for the grant application is:
+The deadline for the grant application is Wednesday 11 December.

 More information on the ‘Getting to Zero’ collaborative can be found at: https://fasttrackcities.london/our-work/getting-to-zero/.